paulspears94/infutor_nhl_challenge/README.md

 coding challenge from infutor, Paul Spears

 Basic instruction for how to use my implemention of answers to the coding challenge:
+note: github prevented all data files from uploading due to size restraints, complete collection of data files can be found at https://www.kaggle.com/martinellis/nhl-game-data

 start a python idle and load the included "stat_analysis.py" before processing need to load the database to a connection: conn = build_nhl_database()